dagargo/emu3bm/README.md

 ## Related project

-[emu3fs](https://github.com/dagargo/emu3fs) is a Linux kernel module that allows to read from and write to disks formatted in an E-MU emu3 sampler family filesystem.
+[emu3fs](https://github.com/dagargo/emu3fs) is a Linux kernel module that allows to read from and write to block devices formatted as E-Mu EIII filesystem.